Class Action Lawyer: Answers to Questions About Class Action Lawsuits

 In other situations, each person within a large group may have suffered only limited damages and the cost of individual lawsuits would be far greater than the value of each claim.
 The total damages, however, to the class could be quite large.
 The wrongdoer would have the incentive to continue its fraudulent conduct but for a class action.

-"In the age of mass production and mass marketing, class actions are necessary to allow individuals to take on multi-national corporations, where expenses of litigating would be otherwise prohibitive.
-The class becomes a de facto corporation for the purposes of suit, allowing individuals to band together and be equally matched against corporate defendants," Lieff Cabraser partner Elizabeth Cabraser has observed.
+“In the age of mass production and mass marketing, class actions are necessary to allow individuals to take on multi-national corporations, where expenses of litigating would be otherwise prohibitive.
+The class becomes a de facto corporation for the purposes of suit, allowing individuals to band together and be equally matched against corporate defendants,” Lieff Cabraser partner and class action attorney Elizabeth Cabraser has observed.

 Finally, where the defendant has engaged in a pattern of wrongdoing, a class action can provide an effective remedy for the group without incurring the costs of thousands of separate lawsuits and risking inconsistent decisions by the courts.

 This summary of class actions is intended to give lay persons a basic overview to class actions.
 It is for informational purposes only and does not constitute specific legal advice.
 Nor is this summary intended to create, and receipt does not create, an attorney-client relationship.
 Please read our disclaimer.